Zineb El Rhazoui: Resignation from Charlie Hebdo

+In November 2019, she was awarded the Simone Veil Prize by the Conseil régional d'Île-de-France for her defense of secularism in France and fight against Islamism.
+This award was revoked by Valérie Pécresse in December 2023 after the grandson of Simone Veil accused Rhazoui of abusing and relativizing the memory of the Holocaust, this was in response to Rhazoui retweeting a post accusing Israel of Palestinian genocide during the Gaza war, and which compared Zionism to Nazism and the Holocaust.

 Views

 In her controversial book Destroy Islamic Fascism (2016), she states that "those that think that Islam has nothing to do with terrorism are ignorant".

 In November 2019, on a televised broadcast on CNews, she triggered a polemic, by saying during a debate on urban violence: "The police must shoot real bullets in these cases."
 After the debate she explained on Twitter that the law allows police officers to shoot people when threatened with death or serious injury, and that she hasn't called for shooting at protesters who don't pose a threat.

-One of the texts in which she has most thoroughly set forth her views on Islam, the concept of anti-Muslim racism, Western attitudes toward Islam, and related issues was a response to a harsh December 2013 critique by Olivier Cyran of her work for Charlie Hebdo.
-Rhazoui rejected Cyran's charge that she is an anti-Muslim "racist," and that she "contracted this dangerous syndrome from the editorial staff of Charlie Hebdo."
-The operating premise underlying this charge, she stated, was "that the Muslims of Azerbaijan, of Bosnia, of Malaysia, Egypt or Burkina Faso, represent a single whole that can be designated as a 'race.'"
-If they are indeed all one race, she said, then "that’s the one I belong to.
-The fact that I’m an atheist, and proud of it?
-It makes no difference, since you don’t ask us what we think; you talk about racism, and therefore race."
-She also explained to Cyran the nuances of racial identity in North Africa, alleging that "the Arabs of Morocco often aren't Arabs at all but Berbers," and pointed out that while some North Africans are atheists and others are "agnostics, skeptics, free-thinkers, deists," or Christian converts, he had "chosen to defend" a single group, the "militant Islamists":